Robert E. Lee Campground

-Robert E. Lee Campground is a United States Forest Service campground in the Boise National Forest about 40 miles east of the state capital, Boise.
+Robert E. Lee Campground is a United States Forest Service campground in the Boise National Forest about 40 miles east of the Idaho state capital, Boise.
 It is situated at North Fork Boise River river mile 19, at the confluence of Robert E. Lee Creek, a short tributary.
 The campground and creek, both named for General Robert E. Lee, are the only two Confederate memorials in the U.S. state of Idaho.
 It is at 4800 ft in elevation and has six campsites.